Updated on September 6, 2022

 Treatment

 Opioids are highly addictive, and an overdose can be fatal if left untreated.
-During opioid overdose, naloxone is often administered to block the action of opioids.
+During an opioid overdose, naloxone is often administered to block the action of opioids.

 Depending on the addiction level, several treatment options are available:

-• Medical detoxification (use of methadone to manage cravings)
+• Medical detoxification

 • Behavioral counseling